naterivah/login/README.md

-# Authentication Server
+# Authentication & Proxy Server
 Base for an authentication server implemented with spring boot.

-The logic:
+Logic:

 - make a first request to /user/info using Basic Authentication to perform the login
 - if authentication is valid then create a new session for the user and store it into the database (see spring session)
 - the server sends a response back to the client including the user infos  and a "x-auth-token" header to perform further authentication
 - the client store the x-auth-token and send it back for each request that needs to be performed as an authenticated user

+Proxy feature:

+- add your own url to proxy under the application.yml file.
+- you can then secure them by adding your own rules in the SecurityConfig class

 ### How to

 a.
 Using docker